Wednesday, 23 February 2022

 The universe appears waking experience (duality) and disappears as the Soul, the Self in deep sleep (nonduality).+

 The universe in which we exist is present only in waking experience.
-The universe appears waking experience (duality) and disappears as the Soul, the Self in deep sleep (nonduality).
+The universe appears waking experience (duality) and disappears as the invisible Soul, the Self, in deep sleep (nonduality).

 In reality, the Gnani, Gnana, and the world are one in essence.
 That essence is the Soul, which is present in the form of consciousness.

 Consciousness is the formless substance of the universe.
-The consciousness is the formless witness of the universe.
+Consciousness is the cause of the universe.
 Consciousness is also the source of the universe.
 Thus, the whole universe in which we exist is nothing but consciousness.

 From the Advaitic perspective, the interpretation of the word is "liberation from ignorance."
-Similarly, the word Nirvana is interpreted in Buddhist countries as the meaning release from the cycle of births and deaths.
-This too is the popular interpretation, not philosophical which is precisely the same as the Advaitic perspective.
+Similarly, the word Nirvana is interpreted in Buddhist countries as the meaning of release from the cycle of births and deaths.
+This, too, is the popular interpretation, not philosophical, which is precisely the same as the Advaitic perspective.

 It is quite true that Buddha constantly taught that man should seek release from transmigratory existence, but we must remember however that what the sage knows is known only to himself in its fullness and that he gives out to the public only so much as they could grasp and no more. : ~ Santthosh Kumaar